vakshit/rduino4/readme.md

 The first line enables the use of intrinsics, and is the reason we need nightly Rust.
 The next two lines actually disable features of the Rust environment - the standard library, and the main wrapper.
 The Rust standard library relies on a full operating system, and can’t typically be used for embedded development.
 Instead, we will have access to libcore, which is the subset of std that is available without an OS.
 Similarly, the main wrapper is used for application setup tasks that aren’t necessary in embedded programs.

 Lastly, we’ve marked main as an extern function, and added an infinite loop to it.
 Extern tells the Rust compiler that this function follows the C calling convention.
-The details of what this does vary by target, and are beyond the scope of this post.
+The details of what this does vary by target, and are beyond the scope of this assignment and I would encourage you to explore on your own.
 The important effect of the change is that it’s now safe to use main as our reset vector.
 Adding the infinite loop ensures that main will never return.
 There’s no code for main to return to in this embedded environment.

 ### Language Items